 - Read books and educate yourself.

 This is by far the most important thing you can do for your vegan journey.
 Read books on nutrition and learn about how to thrive on a plant-based diet.
-Here is my list of great vegan books.

 I could talk about the benefits of meditation all day long, but let me just point you to my post where I talk about why it’s important that you start a meditation practice.